bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
 I am Bockman Cheung, a first year UCLA math undergraduate.
-My (future) ineterest lies in algebra, topology, and geometry.
+I am currently trying to learn algebraic topology and functional analysis.
 I am also a human rights activist, environmental advocate, and an amateur musician.

 Mathematics
 ------